-Indicator 10.4: Statistical authorities promote and implement standardized solutions that increase effectiveness and efficiency.
+Indicator 10.4: Statistical authorities promote and implement standardised solutions that increase effectiveness and efficiency.

-- 1. Standardization programmes and procedures for statistical processes.
-Standardization programmes and procedures are defined and implemented in the main stages of statistical production areas, for example sampling, registers, data collection and data exchange, according to the business process model. - 2.
+- 1. Standardisation programmes and procedures for statistical processes.
+Standardisation programmes and procedures are defined and implemented in the main stages of statistical production areas, for example sampling, registers, data collection and data exchange, according to the business process model. - 2.
 A strategy to adopt or develop standards.
-There is a strategy to adopt or develop standards in various fields e.g. quality management, process modeling, software development, software tools, project management and document management.
+There is a strategy to adopt or develop standards in various fields e.g. quality management, process modelling, software development, software tools, project management and document management.

 3. A statement in the methodological documentation.
-A statement explaining steps taken to move gradually towards or to comply with standardization is part of the reference metadata.
+A statement explaining steps taken to move gradually towards or to comply with standardisation is part of the reference metadata (e.g. quality reports).